sp8cky/Space-Survivor/README.md

 - This project was created by sp8cky.

 ### Packages and Assets
-- I used , thanks for those packages!
+- I used the following packages and assets, thanks for those packages!
+- Galaxia 2D Space Shooter Sprite Pack #1 by Josh Marshall (https://assetstore.unity.com/packages/2d/textures-materials/galaxia-2d-space-shooter-sprite-pack-1-64944)
+- Dynamic Space Background Lite by DinV Studio (https://assetstore.unity.com/packages/2d/textures-materials/dynamic-space-background-lite-104606)

 ## License:
 - This project is licensed under the MIT-License.
 See the LICENSE file for details.